TurngNguyen/Zoom-Automator/README.md

 # Zoom Automator

 Zoom Automator is a Python script designed to automate the process of joining and leaving Zoom meetings.
-It uses `pyautogui` for GUI automation and `pytesseract` for OCR to read the number of participants in a meeting.
+It uses `pytesseract` for OCR to read the number of participants in a meeting.

 ## Features